atosatto/ansible-dockerswarm/README.md

 Dictionary of Docker deamon configuration options to be written to `/etc/docker/daemon.json`.
 See [Daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) for the detailed documentation of the available options.

+    docker_cli_package_name: "docker-ce-cli"

+Name of the package providing the Docker CLI.

+    docker_cli_package_version: "{{ docker_package_version }}"

+Version of the Docker CLI package to be installed on the target hosts.
+When set to `""` the latest available version will be installed.

+    docker_cli_package_state: present

+Set it to `latest` to force the upgrade of the installed Docker CLI package to the latest version.

     containerd_package_name: "containerd.io"

 Name of the package providing containerd.